chrisgundling/YoloLight/README.md

 Read more about YOLO (in darknet) and download the original weight files [here](http://pjreddie.com/darknet/yolo/).
 In case the weight file cannot be found, @[thtrieu](https://github.com/thtrieu) also uploaded some of his [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.

-### Training against Udacity Self Driving Datasets
+### Training Against Udacity Self Driving Datasets

-Udacity Self Driving Car course have provided an annotated dataset of images that contains bounding boxes for five classes of objects: cars, pedestrians, truck, cyclists and traffic lights.
+Udacity Self Driving Car Open Source Project have provided an annotated dataset of images that contains bounding boxes for five classes of objects: cars, pedestrians, truck, cyclists and traffic lights.

 The v2 tiny-yolo configuration that was used for this ROS node, trained on the udacity dataset can be found at cfg/tiny-yolo-udacity.cfg, with checkpoint [here](https://drive.google.com/file/d/0B2K7eATT8qRAY0g0aWhjdkw0bEU/view?usp=sharing).